SteadyCadence/api-docs/content/01-introduction.md

 ![](_img/api-04-ai.png)

 Both the DRF Docs and Platform API offer the same methods and options; the view that you use is up to you.

+### Authentification

+Many endpoints in the Cadasta API require an authenticated user.
+To authenticate a user, sign API requests with an authorization token, which you can obtain by loging the user in.

+See documentation for [/api/v1/account/login/](02-users.md#login) to see how to get an authentication token.